Tuschinski Theatre: History

 The French-based Pathé acquired the MGM Cinemas chain in The Netherlands including Tuschinski in 1995.
 They renovated the cinema from 1998 to 2002 to its original style and a corridor was constructed to Tuschinski 3, giving the complex a total of 6 auditoriums.
 Leading up to the cinema's centennial in 2021 Pathé renovated the complex yet again.
-This time auditorium 2 was brought back to their former glory, including the lost murals of Pieter dan Besten.
+This time auditorium 2 was brought back to its former glory, including the lost murals of Pieter den Besten.
 The former Nöggerath auditoriums were also given an update and in their foyer Bar Abraham opened.
 During the centennial Time Out magazine named Tuschinski the most beautiful cinema in the world.
-On 28 October 2021 Femke Halsema, mayor of Amsterdam, announced that King William-Alexander granted the cinema the royal predicate, renaming the complex to Koninklijk Theater Tuschinski (Royal Theater Tuschinski).
+On 28 October 2021 Femke Halsema, mayor of Amsterdam, announced that King William-Alexander granted the cinema the royal predicate, renaming the complex to Koninklijk Theater Tuschinski (Royal Theatre Tuschinski).

 Architecture

 The western facade is flanked by two towers.
 It is decorated with ceramic sculptures and contains several leadlight windows.
 The facade blends several architectural styles: Art Deco, Art Nouveau, Jugendstil and the Amsterdam School.

 The building contains Asian influences while the lobby was designed in a way to offer theatergoers the feeling that they are stepping into an illusion.
 The Tuschinski's main auditorium has served as both a movie theater and a live performance space since its opening.
 In addition to a film screen, it also contains a stage and an organ.